-In poetry, he has placed second in The Antigonish Review 2002 and The Fiddlehead 2003, their annual contests.
+In poetry, he was shortlisted for the Moth International Poetry Prize, 2020.
+He placed second in The Antigonish Review 2002 and The Fiddlehead 2003, in their annual contests.

 His first novel, The Parabolist (Doubleday Canada) 2010, was shortlisted for the Toronto Book Award and the Arthur Ellis Award.
 His second novel, Night Ambulance (Breakwater) 2016 was a finalist in the Indie Next Generation Awards.

 A short story collection, How Loveta Got Her Baby, was published by Breakwater in 2014.
 One of those stories, How Eunice Got Her Baby, appeared in The Journey Prize Anthology 2007, and the Canadian Film Centre made a film adaptation narrated by Gordon Pinsent, directed by Ana Valine.

 He has also been published in Canada in Brick Magazine, The Dalhousie Review, The Antigonish Review, Fiddlehead, Prism International, Grain, sub-Terrain, Event, and Exile.
 In England, in The Bridport Anthology.
 In Northern Ireland, Irish Pages.
 In Ireland, The Fish Anthology and Moth Magazine.

 Last Hummingbird West of Chile, a novel, is forthcoming in 2021.